jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 ### Layouts

-The last thing is to link the layouts in `config.yml`:
+The last thing is to define the layouts.
+First, declare them in `config.yml`:

 ```yml
 defaults: